TO REPORT AN EMERGENCY CALL 911

 Am I required to make every run?

-No…The fire department understands no one can make every run and recognizes that family comes first.
+No…The fire department understands no one can make every run and recognizes that family and jobs come first.
 We ask all members make all efforts to respond to 15% of all runs.

 Do I have to be a firefighter to be a volunteer or are their other positions available for me?